Book Name;

 Paul Brass

 The South Asian chunk of land is home to more than one billion people whose living standards are almost touching or below the poverty line.
 Three major South Asian countries, Pakistan, India, and Bangladesh which were the former part of Pakistan in 1971 and were the successor states of British India have many bilateral and multilateral issues with each other.
-For the resolution and cooperation of these problems, the SAARC organization was formed in?
-But the mutual mistrust and suspicions nearly failed this organization in achieving its goals.

 The politics of Identity, an amalgamation of religion, caste, region, ethnicity, and economic differences deeply permeate the domestic politics of these South Asian countries.
 To the level that even each of these individual countries of these seven ones is further slashed internally along these differences.